 More details on the breakdown of the allocations are presented in Section III.B.

-The Budget Act of 2021 included three appropriations that directly impact the larger SAFER Program.
+The Budget Act of 2021 and subsequent related bills included four appropriations that directly impact the larger SAFER Program.

-$985 million in Federal funding from the Coronavirus Fiscal Recovery Fund of 2021 to address COVID-19 pandemic related CWS customer arrearages and revenue gaps.
+$985 million in Federal funding from the Coronavirus Fiscal Recovery Fund of 2021 to address COVID-19 pandemic related CWS customer arrearages.

 $1.3 billion in General Fund local assistance for drinking water and wastewater infrastructure. $650 million will go towards drinking water infrastructure and $650 million will go towards wastewater infrastructure.